Hidden Translation and Translating Coset in Quantum Computing: Hidden Translation in

-\begin{theorem} For every prime number $p$, every integer $n\geq 1$, and every function $f$ having a translation in $\Z_p^n$, Algorithm {\rm\textbf{Translation Finding}}${}^{f}(\Z_p^n)$ aborts with probability less than $1/2$, and when it does not abort it outputs the translation of $f$.
-The query complexity of the algorithm is $O(p (n+p)^{p-1})$, and its time complexity is $(n+p)^{O(p)}$. \end{theorem} \begin{proof} Because of Step~0 of the algorithm, we can suppose w.l.o.g. that the translation $u$ of $f$ is non-zero.
+\begin{theorem} For every prime number $p$, every integer $n\geq 1$, and every function $f: \Z_p^n \times Z_2 \rightarrow S$ having a translation given via a quantum oracle, algorithm {\rm\algof{\TF}}${}^{f}(\Z_p^n)$ aborts with probability less than $1/2$, and when it does not abort it outputs the translation of $f$.
+The query complexity of the algorithm is $\Order(p (n+p)^{p-1})$, and its time complexity is $(n+p)^{\Order(p)}$. \end{theorem} \begin{proof} Because of Step~0 of the algorithm, we can suppose w.l.o.g. that the translation $u$ of $f$ is non-zero.

 If the algorithm does not abort, then $U=u^{*}$ is the unique solution of the system in Step~5.
 When the coefficient of $x_j^{p-1}$ is $1$ in $U$, then $u_j \neq 0$.
 Also, $u_k = u_j v_k$ for every $k$.
 Thus, $u = u_j v$ and $u$ is found in Step~9 for $a = u_j$.